Central Asian Americans

-Central Asian Americans are Americans with ancestry from Central Asia.
+Central Asian Americans are Americans of Central Asian ancestry.
 They include Kazakh, Kyrgyz, Tajik, Turkmen, and Uzbek individuals.
 People of Afghan, Baloch, and Uyghur descent are also sometimes classified as Central Asians.
 Although previously not mentioned under any category, Central Asians are now categorized as Asian Americans as of 2024.

 Kazakh Americans

 Kazakhs began to emigrate to the United States after World War II.
 Shortly after of the war, some Kazakh Soviet citizens, who were captured during World War II, after their liberation by Allied troops migrated to the United States.

 Kyrgyz Americans

 The emigration of Kyrgyz to the United States began in the 1970s, when hundreds of Afghan Kyrgyz were forced to urgently evacuate from Afghanistan during the Afghan war.
 However, mass emigration to the United States began in the 1990s after the dissolution of the Soviet Union and political instability in the post-Soviet space.

 The number of Kyrgyz immigrants living in the United States is estimated at 30,000 to 50,000.
 However, the exact number is difficult to determine because some Kyrgyz Americans may be undocumented migrants.

 As a rule, migration is carried out using the green card lottery.